onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :id: R-92207
     :target: VNF
     :keyword: SHOULD
+    :updated: casablanca

-    The VNF **SHOULD** implement a mechanism for automated and frequent "system configuration (automated provisioning / closed loop)" auditing.
+    The VNF **SHOULD** provide a mechanism for performing automated system configuration auditing at configurable time intervals.

 .. req::
     :id: R-23882